OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ## Account Lockout

 Accounts should not be locked out in response to a forgotten password attack, as this can be used to deny access to users with known usernames.
-For more details on account lockouts, see the [Authenication Cheat Sheet](Authentication_Cheat_Sheet.md).
+For more details on account lockouts, see the [Authentication Cheat Sheet](Authentication_Cheat_Sheet.md).